Introduction to loading data

 - Storage Write API.
 The Storage Write API supports high-throughput streaming ingestion with exactly-once delivery semantics.

 - Dataflow.
 Use Dataflow with the Apache Beam SDK to set up a streaming pipeline that writes to BigQuery.
+For more information, see BigQuery I/O connector in the Apache Beam documentation and the Stream from Pub/Sub to BigQuery tutorial.

 - BigQuery Connector for SAP.
 The BigQuery Connector for SAP enables near real time replication of SAP data directly into BigQuery.
 For more information, see the BigQuery Connector for SAP planning guide.